 47 Carrefour St., Caraquet

 On the site of the Carrefour de la Mer, Caraquet’s cultural hub, artists display and sell their pieces on this beautiful open-air wharf.
 The artists are often on site, giving you a personalized experience and insights into their work.
-(During the summer months up to mid-September and at the Chrismas Market on November 20-21, 2021)
+(During the summer months up to mid-September, and at the Chrismas Market on November 19-20, 2022)

 4. Aberdeen Cultural Centre

 140 Botsford St., Moncton

-A quick stroll from the heart of downtown Moncton, the Aberdeen Cultural Centre is a creative space where twenty organizations work in artistic, cultural or educative fields, bringing artists and the public together.
-This historic building holds beautiful artworks, performance spaces, a dance studio, and a world class contemporary French restaurant (check out their mini market on Saturday mornings), a dance studio, and performance spaces.
+A quick stroll from the heart of downtown Moncton, Aberdeen Cultural Centre is a creative space where twenty organizations work in artistic, cultural or educative fields, bringing artists and the public together.
+This historic building holds beautiful artworks, performance spaces, a dance studio, and a world class contemporary French restaurant.

 5. Apple Art Gallery & André Poirier Photography Gallery